 Yet the idea that hell is real persists.
 Why?
-Because over the centuries those in positions of power within the institutions of Christianity have methodically, relentlessly, and with great art used the doctrine of hell to exploit the innate fear of death that is harbored by one and all.
+Because over the centuries those in positions of power within the institutions of Christianity have methodically, relentlessly, and passionately used the doctrine of hell to exploit the innate fear of death that is harbored by one and all.

-Show me a Christian terrified of hell, and I’ll show you a Christian ready to pay good money for the assurance that he is not going there.
+Show me a Christian terrified of hell, and I’ll show you a Christian ready to pay good money for the assurance that he or she isn’t going there.